-The Bank's policies regarding obtaining collateral have not significantly changed during the reporting period and there has been no significant change in the overall quality of the collateral held by the Bank since the prior period.
+The Group's and the Bank's policies regarding obtaining collateral have not significantly changed during the reporting period and there has been no significant change in the overall quality of the collateral held by the Group and the Bank since the prior period.

-The Bank closely monitors collateral held for financial assets that are credit-impaired, as it becomes more likely that the Bank will take possession of collateral to mitigate potential credit losses.
+The Group and the Bank closely monitors collateral held for financial assets that are credit-impaired, as it becomes more likely that the Group and the Bank will take possession of collateral to mitigate potential credit losses.
 Financial assets that are credit-impaired and related collateral held in order to mitigate potential losses are shown in Note 44 of the Audited Financial Statements.